open-telemetry/opentelemetry.io/layouts/shortcodes/docs/languages/libraries-intro.md

 the OpenTelemetry SDK with your app.

 The library might require some additional configuration for the instrumentation.
-Go to the documentation of that library to learn more.
+Go to the documentation for that library to learn more.

 {{ range first $howMany (sort $integrations "name") -}}